babel/rfcs/rfcs/0000-top-level-assumptions.md

 };
 ```

-This new options should be allowed in the following locations:
+This new option should be allowed in the following locations:
 - In programmatic options passed, for example, to `babel.transform()` or to `babel-loader`.
 - In `babel.config.json` and `.babelrc.json` top-level options.
 - In `overrides` blocks.
 This is useful, for example, to enable a possible `noDocumentAll` assumption on a folder containing server-side code and not inside one containing client-side code.